 Because patents are so difficult to value, it’s recommended that you use lawyers or advisers with relevant experience and technical skills in your space to help appraise your patent.
 To ensure the correct valuation of a patent, you should not try to value it on your own.

 If you need help with determining the value of a patent, you can post your legal needs on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.